No results found, please try again. Reset selections.

 LSAC will incorporate the applicant's foreign credential evaluation, TOEFL or IELTS score and associated documents into the regular CAS report.

 While the College of Law strongly encourages international applicants to submit their foreign transcripts to the CAS, we will also accept detailed evaluation reports from Educational Credential Evaluators (ece.org), World Educational Services (wes.org) or from any other member of the National Association of Credential Evaluation Services.

 International applicants who have graduated from foreign law schools may receive up to 28 credit hours toward the JD degree.
 The determination of applicable credit is made upon admission.
 For additional information, including a copy of the Financial Affidavit of Support Form for International Students, please visit International Student Admissions.

 Joint Degree Programs

-DePaul offers five joint degree programs: the JD+MBA degree with the Kellstadt Graduate School of Business; the JD+MS in Public Service Management and the JD+MA in International Studies, both with the College of Liberal Arts & Social Sciences; the JD+MS in Computer Science Technology with the College of Computing and Digital Media; and the JD+Masters in International and European Business Law with the Pontificia Universidad Comillas (Madrid, Spain).
+DePaul offers the following joint-degree programs: the JD+MBA degree with the Kellstadt Graduate School of Business; the JD+MS in Public Service Management, JD+MA in International Studies, JD+MNM in Non-profit Management, JD+MPA in Public Administration, JD+MPP in Public Policy, JD+MS in International Public Service, and JD+MS in Public Service Management, all with the College of Liberal Arts & Social Sciences' School of Public Service; the JD+MS in Computer Science Technology with the Jarvis College of Computing and Digital Media; and the JD+Masters in International and European Business Law with the Pontificia Universidad Comillas (Madrid, Spain).